copperlabs/api/README.md

 * Access varies from real-time high-resolution meter data to anonymized trends across geographies - depending on utility, ownership, meter and key.

 ## Throttling and caching
-* Clients are rate-limited to a maximum of 1 request per minute and 1000 requests per day.
+* Clients are rate-limited to a maximum of 100 requests per hour and 1000 requests per day.
 * Responses may contain a Cache-Control header which instructs the client to cache a response.
 The client should expect data to be valid for anywhere from 1 minute to an entire year depending on the data requested.

 ## API Versioning